4 COMMON MISTAKES BY SELLERS ON THE DISCLOSURE NOTICE

 Mistakes on the disclosure notice can get you into hot legal trouble.
 I know this because I have handled hundreds of lawsuits over disclosure issues in my career.
 My thoughts below are taken from my actual experience of hearing sellers explain how and why they made mistakes on their disclosure notice that led them to being sued.

-- WRITTEN INSPECTION REPORTS – Homeowners are much more transient than ever before.
+Homeowners are much more transient than ever before.
 People move to new cities at higher rates and homeowners buy starter homes and continue to move up, and down, as they progress through life.
 This increase in transactions has led to another common mistake by sellers regarding inspection reports.
-Some disclosure notices specifically asks sellers to provide any inspection reports they received in the preceding 4 years.
+Some disclosure notices specifically ask sellers to provide any inspection reports they received in the preceding 4 years.
 Sellers who purchase and sell within 4 years frequently forget to disclose the inspection report they received when they bought the property.

-Mistakes on the disclosure notice are commonplace; however they should not be.
-As you can see from the above list, with some common-sense guidance these mistake can be easily avoided.
+Mistakes on the disclosure notice are commonplace; however, they should not be.
+As you can see from the above list, with some common-sense guidance these mistakes can be easily avoided.
 This is exactly why Sellers Shield was founded.
 We guide sellers through the disclosure process so they can learn from all the mistakes I have witnessed over my 18 years in representing brokers, sellers, and buyers.